Hydropneumatic suspension: Hydractive 1 and Hydractive 2

 Citroën Hydractive (and later Hydractive 2) suspension was available on several models, including the XM and Xantia, which had a more advanced sub-model known as the Activa.
 The first Hydractive suspension systems (now known as Hydractive 1) had two user presets, Sport and Auto.
 In the Sport setting the car's suspension was always kept in its firmest mode.
 In the Auto setting, the suspension was switched from soft to firm mode temporarily when a speed-dependent threshold in accelerator pedal movement, brake pressure, steering wheel angle, or body movement was detected by one of several sensors.

 In Hydractive 2, the preset names were changed to Sport and Normal.
 In this new version the Sport setting would no longer keep the suspension system in firm mode, but instead lowered the thresholds significantly for any of the sensor readings also used in Normal mode, allowing for a similar level of body firmness during cornering and acceleration, without the sacrifice in ride quality the Sport mode in Hydractive 1 systems had caused.

 Whenever the Hydractive 1 or 2 computers received abnormal sensor information, often caused by malfunctioning electrical contacts, the car's suspension system would be forced into its firm setting for the remainder of the ride.

 Starting with Xantia model year 1994 and XM model year 1995, all models featured an additional sphere and valve that together functioned as a pressure reservoir for rear brakes because of new hydraulic locks, letting the car retain normal ride height for several weeks without running the engine.
 Correctly called the SC/MAC sphere, it often became known as the 'anti-sink' sphere, because of its ability to better maintain rear suspension height.

 Hydractive 3

 The 2001 Citroën C5 has continued development of Hydractive suspension with Hydractive 3.
 Compared to earlier cars, the C5 stays at normal ride height even when the engine is turned off for an extended period, through the use of electronics.
-The C5 also uses orange synthetic hydraulic fluid named LDS fluid in place of the green LHM mineral oil used in millions of hydropneumatic vehicles.
+The C5 also uses orange synthetic hydraulic fluid named LDS in place of the green LHM mineral oil used in millions of hydropneumatic vehicles.

 A further improved Hydractive 3+ variation was for cars with top engines on the Citroën C5 and in 2005 was standard on the Citroën C6.
 Hydractive 3+ systems contain additional spheres that can be engaged and disengaged via a Sport button, resulting in a firmer ride.

-The Hydractive 3 hydraulic suspension has 2 automatic modes:
+The Hydractive 3 hydraulic suspension has two automatic modes: